HandsOnDataViz/book/fusion/searchable-point-map/README.md

 ## Questions and Common Problems
 Post questions on the Google Group Forum for this template: https://groups.google.com/forum/#!forum/fusion-table-map-template

-First, see Derek's troubleshooting advice to avoid common problems: https://github.com/derekeder/FusionTable-Map-Template#common-issuestroubleshooting
+Before posting a question, see Derek's troubleshooting advice to avoid common problems: https://github.com/derekeder/FusionTable-Map-Template#common-issuestroubleshooting

 ## Video tutorial <a id="#video"></a>